 When buying an impact driver, you should focus on buying one that’s right for you.
 How you plan on using the tool should be the key consideration when deciding.
 You can go in a number of ways with both design and power, and whether you need a 12V model or a 20V will be something you’ll have to ponder.

-But, if you're truly looking for the best impact driver available, we conducted a complete review with comparisons of the best models on the market, which will hopefully help with you making a decision in purchasing an impact driver that is right for you.
+But, if you’re truly looking for the best impact driver, we conducted a complete review with comparisons of the best models on the market, which will hopefully help you make a decision in purchasing an impact driver that is right for you.

 So there you have it.
 We hope this article has expanded your knowledge and helped you make an informed decision on whether an impact driver is worth the price tag it commands.